Wormnest/graphicex/graphicex/readme.md

 ----
 * Make 64 bit safe and add pure pascal alternatives to asm functions.
 * Integrate jpeg handling more into graphicex.
-* Support more different tiff image types.
 * Add unit tests.

 Folder structure
 ----------------
+\external = Folder with units that interface with external libraries.
 \graphicex
 - \examples = Folder with examples.
-- \external = Folder with units that interface with external libraries.
 - \obj = Folder with compiled .obj files for static linked libraries.
 - \src = Folder with GraphicEx source files.